 Static fills the awkward space in the air, everyone behind us now quietly staring at each other.
 And then it stops, “Uh,” There’s some shock or maybe disbelief in the Sheriff’s voice, “Okay.
 Nobody leaves until I get there.”

 “Copy,” Jay responds and hangs the radio back on the nail.

 I turn around and see Felicity still standing in the same spot, her arms wrapped around her stomach, the blue shirt she’s wearing makes her eyes seem so much brighter as I walk toward her.
 “Felicity?”
 She looks up at me and tries to force a smile on her face, but I put my hands on her shoulders and turn her around.
 “Why don’t we sit down?

 Leading her back to our table, Jay comes up behind me and says, “What the hell was that?”

 Felicity sits down, but I stay standing, wanting to be ready in case anything else happens.
 I look back at the two bodies on the ground and know that there’s only one way they could have turned.
 Which means that there are more of them inside the wall.
-I keep my words quiet as I turn toward Jay, “We need to check the wall.
-Something must have gotten through.”
+I keep my words quiet as I turn toward Jay, “We need to send a group around the wall.
+Check for breaks or holes.”